top of page

 Final Stretch and Departure

 The final stretch of the Middle Fork was calm, marking the end of our trip.
 With the rapids behind us, I felt thankful for taking on this adventure.
-Any nerves I had at the start were long gone—and, by the way, we didn’t fall out on any other rapids!
+Any nerves I had at the start were long gone.
+And, by the way, we didn’t fall out on any other rapids!

 Whitewater Rafting the Middle Fork of the American River